What is vitamin E?

 Oxidative stress reduction: The primary role of vitamin E is as an antioxidant.
 Atoms with unpaired electrons create ROS, and these oxygen species then wreak havoc on your cells.
 Vitamin E specifically disrupts the production of ROS that would otherwise happen when fat oxidises.

-Immune modulation: Vitamin E boosts the functioning of the immune system to prevent infections and defend against pathogens.
+Immune modulation: Vitamin E boosts the functioning of the immune system to prevent infection and defend you against pathogens.

 Gene expression: Vitamin E helps your genes express themselves properly to protect your health and well-being.